-In high school, I successfully fought for free menstrual health resources in the women’s and gender-neutral bathrooms.
-Through the Human Rights Club, I raised hundreds of dollars for Doctors without Borders, the International Rescue Committee, and the Northwest Immigrants Rights Project.
+At my high school in Massachusetts, I successfully fought for free menstrual health resources in the women’s and gender-neutral bathrooms.
+Through my school’s Human Rights Club, I raised hundreds of dollars for Doctors without Borders, the International Rescue Committee, and the Northwest Immigrants Rights Project.
 Additionally, along with three of my friends, I founded and implemented a school-wide Diversity Day at my high school to combat racism and anti-semitism in my town.